 * According to UNICEF’s State of the World’s Children 2016.

-1 in 5 girls in Mexico marry before their 18th birthday.
+Nearly one in four girls in Mexico (23%) marry before their 18th birthday.
+Mexico has the 8th highest number of child brides in the world.

-Child marriage in Mexico is largely driven by poverty and tradition.
-It is most common in rural areas, particularly among indigenous groups in the Yucatan peninsula and south-eastern states where social practices and customary laws prevail over state legislation.
+Child marriage in Mexico is largely driven by poverty, tradition and patriarchal gender norms.
+It is most common in rural areas, particularly among indigenous groups where social practices and customary laws prevail over state legislation.

 - Sin Embargo Rosagel, The Sale and Arranged Marriages of Young Girls are Common in Chiapas, 2014